slopezpereyra/puppy-adopter/docs/README.md

 # -- What is it? --

-It has never been so easy to create, to manage, to furnish virtual galeries of images. of pictures, of beauty.
+It has never been so easy to create, to manage, to furnish virtual galeries of images.
+Of pictures.
+Of beauty.

 # -- How does it work? --